leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - Set up local environment to develop with large amount of binary data in KV?
 - Use D1 as source for Static Sites Generator?
-- Test AI bindings before acutual deployment?
+- Try AI bindings before acutual deployment?
 - Mix service bindings provided by other team?
   - https://github.com/cloudflare/workers-sdk/issues/1182

-How can we make these DX better?
+These DXs can be better?

 ---

 ### Summary

-- `wrangler dev --remote` is the only way to access all bindings and features
 - We want unified way to access local+remote bindings
 - JavaScript API for Workers looks good
 - It is nice to be run on especially Node.js, Bun etc...
+- `wrangler dev --remote` is the only way to access all bindings and features

 What if Workers **Bindings** API running **from anywhere**...?